 Scholarly Commons Citation

 Bloch, Susan Low, "The Early Role of the Attorney General In Our Constitutional Scheme: In the Beginning There Was Pragmatism" (1989).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1204.
+1204.